SeisSCOPED/HPS/book/softhardware/AWS_S3.md

 - **Bucket Policy:**
 Policies on buckets are critical to allow roles (users and compute) to read-write on a bucket.
 For example, we want to create an S3 bucket policy that allows private writes (only authorized users can upload objects) and public reads (objects are publicly accessible), you can use the following example.
 This policy allows any AWS user to list the objects in the bucket and retrieve the objects, while restricting the ability to upload or modify objects to authorized users.

+The following is an example of a bucket policy that allows public reads and authorized writes:

 ```json
 {
     "Version": "2012-10-17",